-- December 31st (New Year’s Eve): You can let fireworks off until 1 am.
+December 31st (New Year’s Eve): You are able to let fireworks off till 1 am.

-- Chinese New Year: You can let fireworks off until 1 am.
+Chinese New Year (8th February 2016*): You are able to let fireworks off till 1 am.

-*Source: Wikipedia articles Diwali and Chinese New Year.
+*Source: Wikipedia content Diwali and Chinese New Year.

 Please use courtesy to notify your neighbours.
 If you are intending on having a display.
 Even if it is not on November 5th or New Year’s Eve.

 It’s prohibited to let fireworks off on the road or public locations.
 You should only let fireworks off at a private property like your backyard or on property in which you have the landowner’s approval.